Apple silicon: Comparison of A-series processors

-M series
+M-series SoCs

-The Apple "M" series is a family of systems on a chip (SoC) used in Mac computers from November 2020 or later, iPad Pro tablets from April 2021 or later, and iPad Air tablets from March 2022 or later.
-The "M" designation was previously used for Apple motion coprocessors.
+The M series is a family of system on a chip (SoC) used in Mac computers from November 2020 and later, iPad Pro tablets from April 2021 and later, iPad Air tablets from March 2022 and later, and Vision Pro.
+The M designation was previously used for Apple motion coprocessors.

 Apple M1

 The M1, Apple's first system on a chip designed for use in Macs, is manufactured using TSMC's 5 nm process.
-Announced on November 10, 2020, it is used in the MacBook Air (M1, 2020), Mac mini (M1, 2020), MacBook Pro (13-inch, M1, 2020), iMac (24-inch, M1, 2021), iPad Pro (5th generation) and iPad Air (5th generation).
+Announced on November 10, 2020, it was first used in the MacBook Air, Mac mini and 13-inch MacBook Pro, and later used in the iMac, 5th-generation iPad Pro and 5th-generation iPad Air.
 It comes with 4 performance cores and 4 efficiency cores, for a total of 8 CPU cores.
 It comes with up to 8 GPU cores, with the entry level MacBook Air having only 7 GPU cores.
-The M1 has 16 billion transistors.
+The M1 has 16 billion transistors and operates at a clock frequency of up to 3.2 GHz.